 Infographic - Priorities for Species on the Edge, identifying project areas, partnership working and species recovery targets.

-The programme received £267k development funding from the National Lottery Heritage Fund in March 2020.
-Slightly delayed by the impacts of covid-19, we are now developing a four-and-a-half-year programme of work to tackle the impacts of environmental change on wildlife, to benefit both nature and people.
+The National Lottery Heritage Fund confirmed over £4m of funding for the programme in June 2022 (total programme cost of over £6.5m).
+We will be delivering a four and a half year programme of work to tackle the impacts of environmental change on wildlife, to benefit both nature and people.

 Drawing on the knowledge and experience within the partnership, we have identified seven landscape-scale areas around Scotland’s coast and islands where collaboration will provide the greatest benefits.
 Action in these areas will include: